Join for FREE

 Similar species

-See Montagu's Harrier and Pallid Harrier which both show four noticeable primaries in flight.
-Also see other harriers depending on where the observation is done; in Europe, Western Marsh-Harrier is heavier with broader wings.
+The North American Northern Harrier, a rare vagrant in western Europe, has upperparts mottled dark grey and flanks and breast rufous-spotted in males, darker upperparts in females, and more orange underparts in juveniles than Hen Harrier.
+Also see Montagu's Harrier and Pallid Harrier which both show four 'fingered' primaries in flight; Montagu's also has dark secondary bar, and Pallid only 3-4 black primaries in male.
+Also see other harriers depending on where the observation is done; in Europe, Western Marsh Harrier is heavier with broader wings.

 Breeds in marshes, grasslands and heathlands, sometimes in mountains, often in cultivated areas.